QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/javadoc/index.md

 <div class="row row-cols-md-2"><div>

 The Javadoc is **java documentation engine** ✍️.
-Developers will write javadoc comments inside their code, and using the `javadoc` command, a website will be generated 🌍.
+Developers will write Javadoc comments inside their code, and using the `javadoc` command, a website will be generated 🌍.

 Aside from versions before 11, you can change the number in the URL to access the Javadoc for another version of Java at: